trychlos/pwix-app-edit/README.md

 Displays (or not) a toggle button to let the user enter in edition mode on the current page.

 The component is configurable through the package configuration as there is most probably only one such toggle switch in the application.

+## Permissions management

+This package can take advantage of `pwix:permissions` package to manage the user permissions through the configured `allowFn()` function.

+Two additional `DisplayUnit` tags are defined here:

+- `wantEditionSwitch` whether the page should present an edition switch to the user

+- `wantEditionRoles` whether the user is allowed to edit the page documents.

 ## Configuration